 In arriving at our opinion, we have assumed and relied upon the accuracy and completeness of the financial and other information used by us without assuming any responsibility for independent verification of such information and have further relied upon the assurances of management of the Company and Boise that they are not aware of any facts or circumstances that would make such information inaccurate or misleading.
-With respect to the Company Projections, upon advice of the Company we have assumed that such projections have been reasonably prepared on a basis reflecting the best currently available estimates and judgments of the management of the Company as to the future financial performance of the Company, and we have relied upon such projections in performing our analysis.
-With respect to the Boise Projections through 2005, upon the advice of Boise we have assumed that such projections have been reasonably prepared on a basis reflecting the best currently available estimates and judgments of the management of Boise as to the future financial performance of Boise, and we have relied upon such projections in performing our analysis.
-With respect to the financial projections of Boise from 2006 to 2007, upon advice of the
+With respect to the Company Projections, upon advice of the Company we have assumed that such projections have been reasonably prepared on a basis reflecting the best currently available estimates and judgments of the management of the Boise Projections through 2005, upon the advice of Boise we have assumed that such projections have been reasonably prepared on a basis reflecting the best currently available estimates and judgments of the management of Boise as to the future financial performance of Boise, and we have relied upon such projections in performing our analysis.
+With respect to the financial performance of Boise from 2006 to 2007, upon advice of the